-FRRR is both a grant maker and a grant seeker - distributing funds through a number of programs for the benefit of rural and regional Australia.
+FRRR is the only national organisation offering small, discretionary funds to small regional communities across Australia.
+We are both a grant maker and a grant seeker - distributing funds through a number of programs for the benefit of rural and regional Australia.
 We play a critical role as a connector, working across the philanthropic sector as a conduit for philanthropy to rural communities.
 We work hard to identify the ways that philanthropy can best support communities – cutting out the noise and deepening the focus to understand what will really make a difference.

 What makes us different?

 As the only Australian organisation offering small, discretionary grants, we are an important conduit for philanthropy to rural and regional communities.
 The collaborative approach we take is also quite unique, allowing groups with a common interest to leverage their investment.

 Our work has both a national reach and local focus and is informed by place-based approaches to community development and the close relationships and networks we have built.

 We operate with a holistic focus on strengthening people, place and prosperity within local communities.